revilowaldow/BITC/Sessions/2024/11 03 - Session 34.md

 Festallions are often the bogeyman in children's tales, often they will consume you

-Often reffered to as an elf or a half
+Often referred to as an elf or a half-elf